The first time I considered how to start an online store, I remember staring at the blank canvas before me, not knowing where to begin.

-When you add variants to your product and hit save to refresh the page, the Media, Pricing, Inventory, and Shipping sections we covered above will need to be set for each specific variant.
+When you add variants to your product and hit Save to refresh the page, the Media, Pricing, Inventory, and Shipping sections we covered above will need to be set for each specific variant.

 Since our product comes in one size and doesn’t have any variants, we’ll leave this section alone.
 If you’re selling distinct variants of the same product, however, be sure to edit each variant with the appropriate product page information.
-For example, a photo of an orange t-shirt for the orange variant if you offer different colors.

 Organization and product availability